msknorr/goat-public/README.md

 ###
 ###  Training on official data
-:soon: *this option is available soon*
+:soon: *this option will be available soon*

 To run training on this dataset, follow these steps:
 1. [Download](https://zenodo.org/) the resources folder